US Representative Wild to Announce $1.8 Million for Community Action’s Core Funding Source

 Representative Wild will announce the new funding and comment on her support for the major increase and the difference she is confident the increased resources will make in the lives of many of her 7th Congressional District constituents who struggle on a daily basis to make ends meet.

-The Community Action Committee of the Lehigh Valley was founded in 1965 with support from the Johnson Administration’s Great Society proposals.
+The Community Action Lehigh Valley was founded in 1965 with support from the Johnson Administration’s Great Society proposals.
 Over the years, the agency created Neighborhood Youth Corps, now known as CareerLink, Lehigh Valley Legal Services, now known as North Penn Legal Services, and Head Start, now known as Community Services for Children and Safe Harbor Easton.
 Each of these has been spun off and continue to thrive independently.
 Today, the agency has a $25 million budget and operates the Second Harvest Food Bank, Sixth Street Shelter in Allentown and Bethlehem, homeownership counseling, housing rehab and many others.